 The mid-scale analysis evaluated pygmy rabbit home range placement and movement with respect to sagebrush removal treatments using null models based on an optimal central place foraging behavior.
 While placement of home-range centers did not appear to be affected by the treatments, within-home range movements were farther from treatments than expected by the null models for two rabbits (of eight), and rabbits that approached treatment edges were less likely to enter treatments than expected by chance.
 Rabbits are not extirpated from sites that have been treated, but the observed reluctance to enter treated patches calls for caution when conducting sagebrush removal treatments near occupied pygmy rabbit burrows.

 At the finest level of resolution, the spatial ecology of pygmy rabbit use of burrows was evaluated.
 Both the placement of burrows in general and pygmy rabbit use of burrows were clustered.
 While the habitat gradients experienced by each of the rabbits evaluated affected the modeled habitat selection responses, some generalities were observed.
 Selection of high cover suggests that pygmy rabbit use of burrows may be linked to predator avoidance behavior.
 Additionally, pygmy rabbit use of clustered burrows affects management actions including: habitat modeling, monitoring, and species introduction.
 Explicit attention to resource distribution will improve efforts to predict species responses to management actions.

 Wilson, Tammy L., "A Multi-scale Evaluation of Pygmy Rabbit Space Use in a Managed Landscape" (2010).
 All Graduate Theses and Dissertations.
-Paper 706.
+706.